 See All Destinations

-Nestled between luxuriant hillside gardens and the glistening waters of the Caribbean, this resort offers sumptuous accommodations and championship golf.
+*** LUXURY INCLUDED® FOR COUPLES ***Set between hillside gardens and the glistening Caribbean.
+Enjoy sumptuous accommodations and championship golf.

 Jamaica was claimed by Spain after Christopher Columbus landed there in 1494.
 In 1655, it came under English rule before gaining independence in 1962.